QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 - **Qubes GUI Agent** - video driver and GUI agent that enable the seamless GUI mode that integrates Windows apps onto the common Qubes trusted desktop (currently only for Windows 7 and, in a preliminary experimental version, for Windows 10 and 11).

+- **Configure autologon** - To start a Windows qube without a prompt for user name and password, autologon is defined, using a random hidden password which cannot be extracted from the registry.

-- **Disable UAC** - User Account Control may interfere with QWT and doesn't really provide any additional benefits in Qubes environment
+- **Disable UAC** - User Account Control may interfere with QWT and doesn't really provide any additional benefits in the Qubes environment

 - **Clipboard sender/receiver** - Support for :doc:`secure clipboard copy/paste </user/how-to-guides/how-to-copy-and-paste-text>` between the Windows VM and other AppVMs